UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment: Discussion

 \section{Discussion}

 We discuss potential pathways through which \textsc{UniversalCEFR} can serve as a model, and offer key considerations for advancing data accessibility in language proficiency research.

-\paragraph{Critical Reflections of Current Practices.} The multiregional and multidisciplinary effort to curate \textsc{UniversalCEFR} provided us with a comprehensive view of current inconsistencies and critical gaps in building CEFR-labeled language proficiency assessment corpora.
-On examining the annotation practices, there appears to be no standard method for conducting expert annotations, including inconsistent use of inter-annotator agreement metrics and unclear guidelines on the number of annotators required to achieve reliable agreement.
-This is reflected in the \textsc{UniversalCEFR} dataset, where nearly half of the corpora lack information on the annotators involved and their agreement scores.
-We posit that this may be due to diverse judgment of what constitutes high-quality data that does not require further human annotations.
+\paragraph{Critical Reflections of Current Practices.} The multiregional and multidisciplinary effort behind \textsc{UniversalCEFR} exposed significant inconsistencies and critical gaps in building CEFR-labeled language proficiency assessment corpora.
+Upon examination of annotation practices, \textit{there appears to be no standard method for conducting expert annotations, including inconsistent use of inter-annotator agreement metrics and unclear guidelines on the number of annotators required to achieve reliable agreement}.
+This is reflected in the \textsc{UniversalCEFR} dataset itself, where nearly half of the corpora lack information on the annotators involved and their agreement scores.
+We posit that this may be due to diverse judgments of what constitutes high-quality data that does not require further human annotations.

-In terms of language coverage, \textsc{UniversalCEFR} includes nine ({\textsc{EN, ES, DE, NL, CS, IT, FR, ET, PT}}) of the 24 recognized European languages.\footnote{\url{https://european-union.europa.eu/principles-countries-history/languages_en}} As a result, researchers working on these nine languages now have access to open, standardized data for CEFR-based language proficiency assessment.
+In terms of language coverage, \textsc{UniversalCEFR} includes nine ({\textsc{EN, ES, DE, NL, CS, IT, FR, ET, PT}}) of the 24 recognized European languages.
+As a result, researchers working on these nine languages now have access to open, standardized data for CEFR-based language proficiency assessment.
 The remaining 15 languages represent valuable opportunities for future expansion through collaborative efforts.
 While our open data and standardization initiative is a step towards addressing current challenges in interoperability and accessibility of resources, similar parallel efforts are needed in areas such as annotation and evaluation practices to ensure sustained progress in the language proficiency assessment community.